Introduction to Thermal Metal Spraying

 Corrosion - Cathodic Protection

-The aluminium anode which is more reactive will corrode in preference to the steel.
+The more reactive aluminium anode will corrode in preference to the steel.

 This process is called cathodic protection.

-The anode should never be coated or it will not work.
+The anode should never be coated, as it will not function properly.

 The thermal spray process works on the same principle.
 The aluminium or zinc will corrode in preference to the steel.

-There are a number of advantages of zinc and aluminium coatings.
+There are several advantages to zinc and aluminium coatings.

 Aluminium

-• Forms oxide layer to reduce permeability and reduced corrosion
+4. Forms an oxide layer to reduce permeability and reduce corrosion

 Zinc